Learn About the Book

 This book tells the story of forgotten legend John Wilson (Jack) McLaren from his birth in Scotland to his early years in Canada, becoming a soldier in WWI, entertaining his comrades in arms on the stages of Europe, his business career after the war, his deep involvement with the Group of Seven, his membership in Toronto’s famed Arts & Letters Club, and his eventual retirement to the community of Benmiller, near Goderich, Ontario, where he passed away in 1988.

 His is a story that deserves to be told … and remembered.

 Meet the Author

-Though author Shawn Henshall has a Bachelor of Arts degree and a Master of Science, he has been deeply fascinated by early mid-twentieth century art since he was a teenager, and spends a significant amount of his personal time researching artists and deciphering their role in contributing to the foundation of the modern arts movement in Canada.
+Author Shawn Henshall BA MSc, has been deeply fascinated by early mid-twentieth century art since he was a teenager, and spends a significant amount of his personal time researching artists and deciphering their role in contributing to the foundation of the modern arts movement in Canada.

 Shawn spent almost twelve years researching his legacy, supported by his family, the Arts & Letters Club, The National Gallery of Canada, the Art Gallery of Ontario, and the Huron County Historical Society and Museum.
 He hopes this book will satisfy readers’ curiosity about why Canada is so well-known for humour on the international stage, and the real story behind the twentieth-century Canadian art movement.